Estimating the tail index of Pareto-type distributions from geometric records: Introduction

-In the setting of destructive sampling, record values and estimators based on them are of particular interest, since they automatically focus on the units that will actually contribute to the estimate, avoiding unnecessary destruction of other units.
-Despite the large number of tail index estimators based on order statistics, relatively few estimators have been proposed in the literature that rely on record-related values, highlighting both the practical and theoretical interest of the approach considered here.

-Regarding estimators of the tail index based on records, the main reference is \cite{Berred92}, introducing the following estimators:

-where $\{R_n\}_{n\in\N}$ denotes the sequence of records.
-These estimators are shown to be consistent and asymptotically normal under certain technical conditions.
-We will use them together with Hill's estimator as benchmarks to assess the behavior of the estimator proposed in this paper.

-A well-known drawback of statistical inference based on record values is their scarcity, at least in the case of i.i.d. observations.
-This explains why some record-related statistics are also used in estimation.
-In the present context, \cite{Louzaoui20, Louzaoui23} propose $k$-record-based estimators of the extreme value index for extreme value distributions.
-Their estimators are not given in a explicit form but rather as the solution of certain likelihood equations.
-Under mild conditions, the solutions of the likelihood equations are shown to exist and to be consistent.
-Also, for the particular case of the Pareto distribution, the estimator based on $\delta$-records for the parameter of an exponential distribution introduced in \cite{Gouet12} and shown to be consistent in \cite{Gouet19}, can be used for estimating the tail index, as the logarithm of a Pareto distribution has an exponential distribution.
+A different family of tail-index estimators makes use of record-related observations.
+For instance, Berred \cite{Berred92} proposed estimators based on ordinary record values, whereas Louzaoui and El Arrouchi \cite{Louzaoui20, Louzaoui23} developed estimators based on $k$-record values.

-In this paper we propose and analyze an estimator based on geometric records.
-The concept of geometric records was introduced by \cite{Eliazar2005} as those observations that are greater than a factor of the previous observations.
-More precisely, for a constant $\delta>0$, an observation $X_j$ is a geometric record if it is greater than $\delta R_i$, where $R_i$ denotes the current record at the time of the observation.
-In \cite{Eliazar2005}, the main focus was on the case $\delta>1$, which describes record-shattering observations that are considerably larger than the current record.
-In contrast, we consider geometric records with $\delta\in(0,1)$, which are more numerous than standard records.
+In this paper, we propose an estimator based on geometric records.
+The notion of geometric records was introduced in \cite{Eliazar2005} to describe observations that exceed a fixed multiple of the current record level; see also \cite{Gouet12Geom}.
+More precisely, for a constant $\delta>0$, $X_j$ is called a geometric record if $X_j>\delta R_i$, where $R_i$ denotes the current record at the time $X_j$ is observed.
+We consider the case $\delta\in(0,1)$, which yields more data than standard records.